Rick's Daily Tips

 • Contact Me

-You are here: Home / Computer Tips / How to open a ‘File Explorer’ window with a keystroke
+You are here: Home / Computer Tips / This is how I prefer to open ‘File Explorer’

-But even though their names have changed, these features still work in much the same way, and they are still two of the most-used components of Windows.
+But even though their names have changed, these features still work in much the same way they always have, and they are still two of the most-used components of Windows.

 In fact, most Windows users take advantage of the File Explorer tool every day.

-If you’re unfamiliar with the “This PC” icon, this is what it looks like:
+If you’re unfamiliar with the “This PC” icon, this is what it looks like on Windows 11 (it looks very similar on previous Windows versions):

 Just double-click on that icon and a File Explorer window will open right up.